Izardo/pands-problem-sheet/README.md

 ```

 #### Understanding the code:
-1. This program defines a function called readText(fileName).
+1. This program defines a function called readText().
 It has one parameter called fileName where we input the name of the file we want to access.
 2. When the function is called the program opens the file passed through as an argument in read-text mode and aliases this as f.
 3. The read() method reads in the text contained in f and assigns it to the variable read.
 4. The count() method is then applied to the read variable to count how many e's appear in the text.
 5. Finally, the function prints out the number of instances the letter e appears in the text.
 #### References:

 [1] "Reading and Writing Files in Python (Guide)."
 James Mertz, 15 Mar.
-2021, realpython.com/read-write-files-python
+2021, https://realpython.com/read-write-files-python

 ## Task 7:
 *Objectives: Write a program called plottask.py that displays a plot of the functions f(x)=x, g(x)=x2 and h(x)=x3 in the range [0, 4] on the one set of axes.*